its-kumar-yash/react-resume-builder/README.md

 - `Vercel`: Platform for deploying React applications.
 - `FontAwesome`: Icon library for adding icons to the user interface.
 - `React-Feather` - React Icon library for adding icons to the user interface.
+- `Firebase Firestore`: Firebase's NoSQL cloud database for storing and syncing data in real-time.
+- `React Router`: A library for handling routing in a React application.

 ## ✨Usage